Dandelion Magazine: 1970s

 Dandelion Magazine was the brainchild of then Calgary-based writers Joan Clark and Edna Alford.
 In the early 1970s, they were participants in a writers' workshop at the University of Calgary led by poet and faculty member Christopher Wiseman.
 During coffee breaks, they talked about starting a literary magazine where emerging Alberta writers could publish their work.

 The first issue was produced in the summer of 1975 at the Dandelion Artists’ Cooperative located at the historic Deane House in Calgary’s Inglewood neighbourhood.
 Early editions were typewritten, stapled chapbooks with cardstock covers featuring a silkscreened dandelion flower by visual artist Velma Foster.
-For the first four years, the editors used their funds to publish the annual magazine.
+For the first four years, the editors used their own personal funds to publish the annual magazine.
 Each edition of the magazine was launched at a public event in various locations around Calgary, including the Deane House.

-The emergence of Dandelion Magazine was part of a decade literary critic Bruce Meyer called "a period of intense literary activity in Canada."
+The emergence of Dandelion Magazine was part of a decade that literary critic Bruce Meyer called "a period of intense literary activity in Canada."
 In the 1970s, there were "more active writers than at any other time in Canadian history, and there were more magazines available to publish their work than ever before."

 In 1978, the magazine listed an editorial advisory board composed of Christopher Wiseman, Robert Kroetsch, Eli Mandel and Velma Foster.
 In later editions, W. P. Kinsella, Joan Clark, Edna Alford and Dale Fehr were added to the masthead.

 The City of Calgary closed the Dandelion Artists’ Cooperative in 1978 to turn the Deane House into a restaurant and teahouse.
 The magazine borrowed space at the Alexandra Centre nearby, eventually establishing a business office there.
 In 1979, the Dandelion Magazine Society was incorporated in the Province of Alberta.